Philosophy of archaeology: Epistemology

-Archaeological epistemology concerns what archaeological knowledge is, its particularities, how can it be acquired, and the extent to which archaeological knowledge of a subject or entity can be known.
-Also the subjective nature of archaeological enquiry is recognised.
-For example, is there one true objective past or multiple subjective ones.
-It also tries to ascertain the standards that should apply to claims to archaeological knowledge.
+Archaeological epistemology concerns what archaeological knowledge is, its particularities, how it can be acquired, and the extent to which it can be known about something.
+It also concerns the subjective or objective nature of archaeological enquiry, and the standards that should apply to claims to archaeological knowledge.

-What is belief or truth in relation to the past?

 As Alison Wylie explained, "[w]hat you find, archaeologically, has everything to do with what you look for, with the questions you ask and the conceptual resources you bring to bear in attempting to answer them."